Through our HSBC Education Programme we aim to spark young ambition. We do this through:

 Life skills and entrepreneurship

 Many young people have the ability and aspiration to succeed in business.
-Some of our programmes help to inspire young people and give them a taste for working in an entrepreneurial environment, helping them build their confidence and become literate in financial and business matters.
-Our work with Junior Achievement/Young Enterprise on the Company Programme in France, Malta, Japan and the UK is one such programme.
+We support programmes that give young people a taste for working in an entrepreneurial environment, and help them build their skills and confidence.

 Learning the language of a country is critical to understanding its culture, and understanding cultures is an important part of encouraging international business.